top of page

 Mission Patches

-Official mission patches have been released for the Astrobotics Peregrine mission (PM-1), and the Intuitive Machines Nova-C mission (IM-1).
-An official mission patch for the Astrobotics Griffin mission (GM-1) has yet to be released.
+Official mission patches have been released for the Astrobotics Peregrine mission (PM-1), and the NASA CLPS-2 mission (XM-1).
+An official mission patch for the NASA CLPS-TO-19D mission (FM-1) and the Astrobotics Griffin mission (GM-1) has yet to be released.

 Peregrine Mission 1 logo black.jpg